District

 Positioned near the tube station, Parsons Green caters to busy commuters and locals needing quick service.
 This audience values convenience above all, with a focus on grab-and-go options and minimal waiting times.
 The smallest of the locations, this store thrives on regulars who depend on fast, consistent service.

-The current website
+The initial website

 Competitors